 The FIS is the world's governing body for winter sports.
 It's an acronym for Fédération Internationale de Ski and translates as the International Ski Federation.

-The FIS was founded back in 1924 and is currently headquartered in Oberhofen am Thunersee, in Switzerland.
+The FIS was founded back in 1924 and currently has its headquarters in Oberhofen am Thunersee, in Switzerland.

 The organisation has a membership of 118 national ski associations and is responsible for organising and setting competition rules for various forms of winter sport disciplines, including Alpine-skiing, cross-country skiing, ski jumping, Nordic-combined, freestyle-skiing and snowboarding.
 It oversees annual annual World Cup competitions in all of these areas as well biennial World Championships.